BroadbandForum/obbaa/docs/aggregator/index.md

     b.
 The Aggregator forwards the notification to one or more registered NBI Adapters using the unified
         interface(**NotificationProcessor**) implemented by the NBI
-        Adaptor.
+        Adapter.

-3. The Aggregator provide a registration interface(**AddProcessor**) in order to forward notifications to the NBI Adapter component.
+3. The Aggregator provides a registration interface(**AddProcessor**) in order to forward notifications to the NBI Adapter component.

     a.
-NBI Adapter needs to register itself to the Aggregator at when the NBI Adapter is started.
+NBI Adapter needs to register itself to the Aggregator when the NBI Adapter is started.

     b.
 When a NBI Adapter is destroyed, the destruction flow needs to